Just Dance 2019

 Just Dance 2019 is a 2018 dance rhythm game developed and published by Ubisoft.
-It was unveiled on June 11, 2018, during its E3 press conference as the tenth main installment of the series, and was released on October 23, 2018 on Nintendo Switch, Wii, Wii U, PlayStation 4, Xbox One and Xbox 360 in North America.
+It was unveiled on June 11, 2018, during its E3 press conference as the tenth main installment of the series, and was released on October 23, 2018 on Nintendo Switch, Wii, Wii U, PlayStation 4, Xbox 360, and Xbox One in North America.
 It was also released on October 25, 2018 in Europe and Australia.
 A demo for the game was released on November 12, 2018, on Xbox One, PlayStation 4, Wii U, and Nintendo Switch.

-Just Dance 2019 was the last known game overall to be released for the Xbox 360 worldwide.
-It was also the last Just Dance game released on the Wii U console, and by extension, the final Wii U game to be published by Ubisoft.
+Just Dance 2019 is notable for being the last game ever to be released for the Xbox 360 worldwide.
+It was also the last Just Dance game to be released on the Wii U console, and by extension, the final Wii U game to be published by Ubisoft.

 Gameplay

-As with the previous installments of the franchise, players must mimic the on-screen dancer's choreography to a chosen song using either motion controllers or the game's associated smartphone app.
+As with the previous installments of the franchise, players must mimic the on-screen dancer's choreography to a chosen song using either motion controllers (Wii Remotes on Wii and Wii U, PlayStation Move and PlayStation Camera on PlayStation 4, Kinect on Xbox 360 and One and Joy-Con on Nintendo Switch) or the game's associated smartphone app.

 The game's user interface received a significant redesign, with a focus on recommendations and curated playlists.
 It merged the World Dance Floor into the main "Just Dance" mode.
 Support for the Just Dance Controller app was absent on the Nintendo Switch version of the game, the only such occurrence in the entire series.
+The Wii U version doesn't have the ability to apply effects for "Autodance" videos, just like in previous entries.

 Alongside of the brand new seasonal mechanic, the "World Dance Floor" mode has a brand new feature entitled seasonal points, where players earn points throughout the season.

 The online features from Just Dance 2015 (the "Just Dance Wall" feature, the "challenge" feature, the online Autodance sharing feature and the "World Dance Floor" mode) were removed from the Wii, and Xbox 360 versions of the game, in which that said game was continued to be used as its basis.

 Soundtrack

 The following songs appear on Just Dance 2019:

 Drake's "Nice for What" was included in initial pressings of the game, but was removed from versions on eighth generation consoles via patches shortly after the release of the game itself due to licensing issues.
-However, the song can still be played on the Wii and Xbox 360 versions.
+However, the song can still be played on older copies of the Wii and Xbox 360 versions.